sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Ensure custom headers comply with security protocols, such as encryption when necessary.
+### Ensure custom headers comply with security protocols, such as encryption when necessary

 // TODO: add description